SaintPatrickHComputerScience17-18/Barcodes/README.md

 -  read():  This function with return the values of the ISBN code and checkDigit with a hyphen in between as a string.

 #### Private Instance Functions
--  **makeSysCode()**:  Pick a random number from 1 to 8 and write a series of conditional statements that return codes for your favorite countries.[system code choices...scroll down a little](http://www.barcodeisland.com/ean13.phtml)
+-  **makeSysCode()**:  Pick a random number from 1 to 8 and write a series of conditional statements that return codes for your favorite countries.
+System codes are 3 digits, if you only see 2 then stick a 0 in front.
+For example 41 would be 041. [system code choices...scroll down a little](http://www.barcodeisland.com/ean13.phtml)
 -  **check()**:  This function performs the mathematical computation to verify the ISBN was correctly made.
 [3 minute demonstration](https://youtu.be/WstjjL5CPqk)